Accused Manchester killer, 14, likely facing only probation because of his age

 Following the request, a hearing must be held within 30 days, and the court must then make a decision within 30 days of the hearing.

-Juveniles convicted in such cases must be sentenced to at least 5 years of additional special juvenile probation, to commence after their initial probation, according to state law.
+Juveniles convicted in such cases must be sentenced to at least five years of additional special juvenile probation, to commence after their initial probation, according to state law.

 State statutes even appear to provide a way that the accused teen could be tried as an adult after all, however slight the chances.

-According to the statutes, if a juvenile's case receives the serious sexual offender designation, and they opt for a jury trial, their case would be transferred to Superior Court for that trial, and if found guilty, they would be sentenced as an adult.
+According to the statutes, if a juvenile's case receives the serious sexual offender designation, and they opt for a jury trial, the case would be transferred to superior court for that trial, and if found guilty, they would be sentenced as an adult.

 Once the case was transferred, even if the juvenile pleaded guilty to a lesser crime, they would be sentenced as an adult.
 However, juveniles in that situation who had their case dismissed or were found not guilty would resume juvenile status.

-Juvenile crime became a hot topic of discussion this year after an increase in the number of car burglaries and thefts, many by young people.
+Juvenile crime — and the punishments youth offenders face — became a hot topic of discussion this year after an increase in the number of car burglaries and thefts, many by young people.

-East Hartford and Glastonbury held forums where residents expressed anger and frustration, and called for action by legislators to help with the problem.
+Sen. John A Kissel, R-Enfield, said the case brings up the difficult question of where the line is drawn.
+It needs to be reexamined, he said.

-At a July town council meeting in Glastonbury, former juvenile prosecutor Francis Carino said changes in state law have left juvenile courts "kind of lax, kind of powerless."
+Kissel said the situation gets "murky" when children 14 and younger are in the justice system, because of questions about their brain development and their ability to understand the consequences of their actions.

 Iliana Pujols, who works with the Connecticut Justice Alliance, said the adult justice system isn't made to serve children.
 The adult system allows for longer periods of incarceration, but doesn't address the root cause of the issue.